-There are no other changes to the performance & finance risk profile.
+There are no other changes to the performance & finance risk score profile.

-Table 1 below highlights actions taken or planned in respect of the highest risks (ie risk score at or above the current appetite of 20) allocated to the Committee.
-Where appropriate timescales have been refreshed since issued of the July HBRR:
+Table 1 below highlights actions taken or planned in respect of the highest risks (ie risk score of 20 or above) allocated to the Committee:

-Table 1 - HBRR High Risks Assigned to the Performance & Finance Committee

-Risk Risk Description Current Executive Lead

-Reference Score & Key Actions

-1 Access to Unscheduled Care 25 Executive lead:

-(738) If we fail to provide timely access Chief Operating Officer

-to Unscheduled Care then this will

-have an impact on quality & safety Update notes:

-of patient care as well as patient

-Risk Reference Risk Description Current Score Executive Lead & Key Actions and family experience and achievement of targets.
+Table 1 - HBRR High Risks Assigned to the Performance & Finance Committee ŗ - HBRR High Risks Assigned to the Performance & Finance Committee Risk Risk Description Current Executive Lead ļ Reference A Score & Key Actions 1 (738) Access to Unscheduled Care If we fail to provide timely access to Unscheduled Care then this will have an impact on quality & safety of patient care as well as patient and family experience and achievement of targets.
 There are challenges with capacity/staffing across the Health and Social care sectors.
-Five-day in-reach by virtual wards commenced from September.
+25 Executive lead: Chief Operating Officer Actions completed: OPAS developed proposal to assess elderly patients at home.
+Realigned wards to specialties at Morriston Hospital including short stay unit on Ward D. Five-day in-reach by virtual wards commenced from September.
 Introduced Band 6 navigator role in ED for better streaming of patients.
-Additionally, actions identified to improve the discharge of clinically optimised patients (risk HBR80) are expected to assist with patient flow, and anticipated to free capacity to assist address this risk HBR1 also.
-Further actions: Review roles & service models in order to increase SDEC working hours and throughput of patients sustainably (30/09/2022).
-OPAS proposal to assess elderly patients at home has been developed and funding options are being explored internally & externally (31/01/2023).
-AMSR programme due to be implemented in December (01/12/2022).
-Additionally, Morriston Service Group has developed a plan to redesignate Morriston medical wards aligned to sub-specialties as part of AMSR.
-This will include reestablishment of short stay unit on ward D at Morriston (31/12/2022).
-16 (840) Access and Planned Care.
-There is a risk of harm to patients if we fail to diagnose and treat them in a timely way.
-20 Executive lead: Chief Operating Officer Update notes:
+Additionally, AMSR went live at the beginning of December 2022.
+Further actions: Review roles & service models in order to increase SDEC working hours and throughput of patients sustainably (01/12/2022).
+OPAS exploring internal & external funding options (31/01/2023).
+Primary care group are looking at Fractured Neck of Femur pathway and use of virtual wards to reduce length of stay 31/10/2023).
+Morriston are setting up a workstream to review SAFER discharge (30/11/2022).
+16 (840) Access and Planned Care There is a risk of harm to patients if we fail to diagnose and treat them in a timely way.
+20 Executive lead: Chief Operating Officer Update notes: Planned Care will be part of enhanced monitoring arrangements with Welsh Government.
+Management are awaiting the template to agree remedial actions.
+Further action: Internal validation has commenced.
+Impact of external validation to be monitored.
+(30/11/2022)